Virgil knows the way

 Who holds what

 The record itself - your facts, pages, and their history - lives in a Postgres database on an engine that exists for customer records and nothing else.
 Our own working systems run on a different machine entirely; customer data never shares a box with operations.
-The engine keeps point-in-time recovery on, so a crash restores your record - only an export or a deletion moves it out.
+The engine is backed up nightly, with daily disk snapshots on top, so a crash restores your record to the most recent nightly backup - the last day, not the exact moment it stopped.
+Only an export or a deletion takes your record out for good.

 The full list of companies whose infrastructure touches your data, and what each one holds: